hongjunbai/imat/README.md

 ```

 ---
-Check the 'makefile' to turn on GSL calling
+Check the 'makefile' for turning on GSL calling